Gitika-26/SparsityPromotingPriorsinBayesianNeuralNetworkviaMCMC/README.md

 ## 📌 Overview

-This repository contains the code and experimental setup for the project titled
+This repository contains the code and experimental setup for the summer internship 2025 project titled
 **"A Study of Sparsity-Promoting Priors in Bayesian Neural Networks"**
 presented by **Gitika** (IISER Tirupati)
 under the supervision of **Dr. Sandipan Karmakar** (MNIT Jaipur).